cjacker/opensource-toolchain-esp8266/README.md

 After firemware programmed, please refer to above "Check AT firmware version" section to verify it.

+I also put a copy at [esp-1s-at-firmware-v1.7.5](./esp-1s-at-firmware-v1.7.5) dir in this repo, you can use `flash-at_nano-to-esp-1s.sh` to program it to ESP-1S.

 ## Other 8266 devboards

 It's simpler to program at firmware for various ESP8266 devboards.
 Most of them have a UART chip integrated, it's not necessary to care about how to wire up, and most of them has 2M or 4M flash, `at` firmware can be used instead of `at_nano`.